 Scrap the red bull and start juicing!
 If you want to experience sustainable energy, glowing skin and amp up your mood, green juices are a perfect alternative to sugary foods, coffee and other stimulants.
 Yes, you can get high on green juice.
-Caleb and I were chatting last night about this actually!
-Unless you’re going to do a juice cleanse, (which is super good for you and you can do as often as once per week if you want) I don’t recommend you use juices as a meal replacement because the fiber and protein has been removed from the veggies during the juicing process.
+Unless you’re going to do a juice cleanse, you probably don’t want to use juices as a meal replacement because the fiber and protein has been removed from the veggies during the juicing process.
 Use juices more as a way to get more nutrients into your blood stream during the day and revitalize your energy.

 This recipe is super nutrient dense and despite it’s extremely green contents, tasted quite delicious and sweet.
 You can leave out the dandelion greens if you’re not used to green juices yet because they are quite bitter and take a little time for the taste buds to adjust to.